• Menu

 Birding & Wildlife: When the water is not frozen, the Miramonte Reservoir is home to many bird species including sparrows, loons, shorebirds, and even the endangered Gunnison Sage Grouse.
 There are designated bird-watching areas available for viewing the action from the car.
 The Miramonte Reservoir is also often visited by mule deer and elk.

 Boating: There are two boat launches available on the eastern shore of the Miramonte Reservoir.
-Boating of all kinds is permitted including motorized, sail, and self-propelled (kayaks, canoes, SUPs, etc.) watercrafts.
-In order to protect the wildlife, water skiing, jet skiing, and other water contact activities are only permitted on the western side of the reservoir.
+Boating of all kinds is permitted including motorized, sail, and self-propelled (kayaks, canoes, SUPs, etc.) watercraft.
+To protect the wildlife, water skiing, jet skiing, and other water contact activities are only permitted on the western side of the reservoir.

 Camping: Free, primitive campsites are available in several areas around the Miramonte Reservoir.
 Camping outside of designated areas is prohibited, and the sites are generally unshaded.
 Although the road to the SWA can be a bit challenging, there is room for RV and trailer camping here as well.